Krishna-skk/Dockerize-React-Nodejs-Postgres-Appication/README.md

 # Multicontainer application

-To Run the Application run the command

-$ docker-compose up

 It contains React client, Node.js backend, PostgreSQL and Nginx

 You can run it in development mode: docker-compose up --build